ytakefuji/Oauth2.0-GoogleDrive/readme.txt

 oauth2_delete.py for delete a file on Google Drive through oauth2

+You should download your .json file from google developer console and rename it to client_secrets.json.

 files.py for a new files.py of PyDrive which should be replaced with

 Go to your pydrive folder